NYULibraries/dlts-enm/README.md

 * Real error handling/recovery/messaging/logging instead of the liberal use of `panic` calls
-* `solr load` caching of Postgres data, for improved performance and for decoupling from the TCT Postgres database (and TCT in general)
 * (maybe) Embedding of `sitegen` templates into the `enm` binary using something like https://github.com/jteeuwen/go-bindata (for motivation see comment in `sitegen/sitegen.go`)